Run the interactive server installer

 In the General Program Settings dialog box, select the location where settings will be saved.
 Click Change to select a different directory.
 Configure the following options:

-Install the server using existing settings.
+Option Description Use existing settings Install the server using existing settings.
 This option maintains the current database.
+Skip database creation

 Install on an additional server for high availability.
 This option does not overwrite the settings provided during the initial install.

 To add decryption keys, copy the enc-keys directory from <existing profile location>/conf/server to <new profile location>/conf/server.
-Restart the server.
+Then restart the server.

 In the Database Selection dialog box, select a database type.